sybrew/the-seo-framework/readme.txt

 	* The dismissible notices created by The SEO Framework are now color-blind accessible through the addition of a small success, warning or failure icon.
 	* Removed duplicated JavaScript calls on the SEO Settings pageload for improved browser loading time.
 	* Leaving the SEO Settings page will now also generate a warning when you've pasted content into a text area.
+	* Local Search exclusion will now adjust the given query, instead of pre-emptively checking all posts and fetching the IDs to exclude.
+		* This massively improves Search page performance and reduces possible bugs.
 * **Changed:**
 	* The SEO Settings page is now a submenu page, name "SEO Settings".
 This change is only visible when another submenu is added.
 	* The Twitter Image URL output is now wrapped in the `twitter:image` meta tag instead of `twitter:image:src`, as the latter seems to be deprecated.